Poverty Is Not Your Fault - Releasing the Shame of "Not Having Enough"

 Cognitive Decline

-Research from Princeton University (Science, 2013) showed that financial worry reduces cognitive function by approximately 13 IQ points - equivalent to the cognitive decline from pulling an all-nighter.
+Research from Princeton University (Science, 2013) showed that financial worry reduces cognitive function to levels equivalent to pulling an all-nighter.
 When money worries dominate your mind, the cognitive resources available for other decisions and problem-solving diminish.
+For example, endlessly looping thoughts about how to pay rent make it impossible to concentrate on work tasks or caring for children.

 Depression and Anxiety Disorders

-The rate of depression among those in poverty is roughly 2 to 3 times that of the non-poor.
+The rate of depression among those in poverty is several times that of the non-poor.
 Financial anxiety, hopelessness about the future, and social isolation compound each other.
 Yet the contradiction that mental health treatment also costs money makes the situation even worse.
-(Books on poverty and psychology can deepen your understanding)
+Books on poverty and psychology can deepen your understanding

 How to Survive While Preserving Your Dignity